Keeping good talent behind the bar - Puffin Wine Bar

 Looking to the future

-But being able to have access to free advice from experts to help build and grow your business is an opportunity you don’t turn down, she says.
+Having access to free advice from experts to help build and grow your business is an opportunity you don’t turn down, she says.

 “There’s always more to learn – it's very easy to rest on what you already know about the industry but what this year’s shown us is you need to be flexible and ready to evolve depending on what’s happening around you.”